SPACs in Singapore: striking the right balance between risk and opportunities

 Q. What are the reasons behind SPAC’s spectacular rise?

-Going public is a significant milestone for businesses, and SPACs are increasingly gaining popularity for a number of reasons.
+Going public is a significant milestone for businesses and SPACs are increasingly gaining popularity for a number of reasons.

 Going public through SPAC structures offers target companies added assurance from investors right from the beginning.
 The alternative investment vehicle allows companies to negotiate an exact purchase price and better terms to maximise their valuation.
-A SPAC may also be willing to undertake a transaction with a company in an earlier stage than the usual IPO candidate.
+A SPAC may also be willing to undertake a transaction with a company at an earlier stage than the usual IPO candidate.

 Q. What are the risks we need to look out for?